The monotone secant conjecture in the real Schubert calculus: Introduction

 \section{Introduction}

 A system of real polynomial equations with finitely many solutions has some, but likely not all, of its solutions real.
-In fact, sometimes the structure of the equations leads to upper bounds~\cite{BBS, Kh91} ensuring that not all solutions can be real.
-The Shapiro Conjecture and the Monotone Secant Conjecture posit a family of systems of polynomial equations with the extreme property of having all their solutions be real.
+In fact, sometimes the structure of the equations implies an upper bound on the number of real solutions~\cite{BBS, Kh91}, ensuring that not all solutions are real.
+The monotone secant conjecture posits a family of systems of polynomial equations with the extreme property that all of their solutions are real.

-The Shapiro Conjecture asserts that a zero-dimensional intersection of Schubert subvarieties of a flag manifold consists only of real points provided that the Schubert varieties are given by flags tangent to (osculating) a real rational normal curve.
-Eremenko and Gabrielov gave a proof in the special case the Grassmannian of codimension-two planes~\cite{EG10, EG_02}.
-The general case for Grassmannians was established by Mukhin, Tarasov, and Varchenko~\cite{MTV_Annals,MTV_JAMS}.
+The Shapiro conjecture asserts that a zero-dimensional intersection of Schubert subvarieties of a Grassmannian consists only of real points provided that the Schubert varieties are given by flags tangent to a real rational normal curve.
+While the statement concerns the Schubert calculus on Grassmannians, its proofs involve complex analysis~\cite{EG_02,EG11} or integrable systems and representation theory~\cite{MTV_Annals,MTV_JAMS}.
 A complete story of this conjecture and its proof can be found in~\cite{So_FRSC}.

 The Shapiro conjecture is false for non-Grassmannian flag manifolds, but in a very interesting manner.
-This failure was first noticed in~\cite{So_Shap} and systematic computer experimentation suggested a correction, the Monotone Conjecture~\cite{RSSS, So_fulton}, that appears to be valid for flag manifolds.
-Eremenko, Gabrielov, Shapiro, and Vainshtein~\cite{EGSV} proved a result that implied the Monotone Conjecture for some manifolds of two-step flags.
-This result concerned codimension-two subspaces that meet flags which are secant to the rational normal curve along disjoint intervals.
-This suggested the Secant Conjecture, which asserts that an intersection of Schubert varieties in a Grassmannian is transverse with all points real, provided that the Schubert varieties are defined by flags secant to a rational normal curve along disjoint intervals.
+This failure was first noticed in~\cite{So_Shap} and systematic computer experimentation suggested a correction, the monotone conjecture~\cite{RSSS, So_fulton}, that appears to be valid for flag manifolds of type A. Eremenko, Gabrielov, Shapiro, and Vainshtein~\cite{EGSV} proved a result that implies the monotone conjecture for some manifolds of two-step flags and concerns codimension-two subspaces that meet flags which are secant to the rational normal curve along disjoint intervals.
+This suggested the secant conjecture, which asserts that an intersection of Schubert varieties in a Grassmannian is transverse with all points real, provided that the Schubert varieties are defined by flags secant to a rational normal curve along disjoint intervals.
 This was posed and evidence was presented for its validity in~\cite{FRSC_Sec}.

+The monotone secant conjecture is a common extension of both the monotone conjecture and the secant conjecture.
+It is also the last of the conjectures our group has made concerning reality in Schubert calculus of osculating flags.
+In addition to those mentioned, there is a version of the Shapiro conjecture for the orthogonal Grassmannian which was proven by Purbhoo~\cite{Purbhoo}, and a version for the Lagrangian Grassmannian described in~\cite[Ch.~14.2]{IHP}.
+Exploratory computations in other flag manifolds suggest there is no regularity in the number of real solutions to Schubert calculus problems given by osculating flags.